ryangibbons94/portfolio2/README.md

 ## Optimizations
-If I had the time I would add a dark mode to it and
+If I had the time I would add a dark mode to it and maybe make the wave background move slightly.